brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 Before I get to the reasons why I have some reluctance about continuing with this service when the free trial ends, I'll address some of the service-based criticisms one often sees about SiriusXM.

-If reading the web-based comments from those who gripe about SiriusXM programming[^IntelligentOnes] can provide an accurate picture of what SiriusXM users think---and that's a *big* "if," in my view---it would seem that a lot of those users wish that:
+If reading the web-based comments from those who gripe about SiriusXM programming[^IntelligentOnes] can provide an accurate picture of what SiriusXM users think --- and that's a *big* "if," in my view --- it would seem that a lot of those users wish that:

-[^IntelligentOnes]: And I mean the intelligent ones, not the ones who TYPE IN ALL CAPS or can't spell or can't punctuate or---ah, you get the idea.
+[^IntelligentOnes]: And I mean the intelligent ones, not the ones who TYPE IN ALL CAPS or can't spell or can't punctuate or --- ah, you get the idea.

 - The channels with announcers were, well, *without* announcers.
 "Shut up and play the music," they say.